kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 * [Build your own Command Line with ANSI escape codes](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html)

 Then open two terminals.
-Get `tty` from one terminal and try to write something into this tty from the other terminal window:
+Get `tty` from one terminal and try to write something into this tty using the other terminal window:

 ```
 xterm1               | xterm2